LostArtefacts/TRX/GAMEFLOW.md

 </table>

 You can also toggle `convert_dropped_guns` in
-[global properties](#convert-dropped-guns) so that guns that Lara already has are converted to ammo when they are dropped by enemies.
+[global properties](#convert-dropped-guns).
+When `true`, if an enemy drops a gun that Lara already has, it will be converted to the equivalent ammo.
+When `false`, the gun will always be dropped.

 ### Enemy validity